DataDog/hiring-engineers/answers.md

 It detects anything out of the norm!

 ## Now let's monitor our data!
 Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
-So let’s make life easier by creating a monitor.
+So let’s make life easier by creating a monitor!

-Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
+Let's create a  new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:

 Warning threshold of 500
 Alerting threshold of 800
 And also ensure that it will notify you if there is No Data for this query over the past 10m.

+We can set that configuration when you're creating the new metric monitor.

 <img src="Images/ConfigMetricMonitor.png" width="600">

-Please configure the monitor’s message so that it will:

-Send you an email whenever the monitor triggers.
+We will then need to configure our messages so we can schedule email notifications.

-Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
+We'll create different messages based on whether the monitor is in an Alert, Warning, or No Data state.

 <img src="Images/MetricMonitorMessage.png" width="600">

-Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
+We'll include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.

 We can add the trigger and host ip by editing the message and adding:
 ```